CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 What effect does calling the `alert` function have?

+It displays a notification in the top of the browser with the message I provided into 'alert' command.

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
+It displays a notification in the top, with the message to put the name.

 What is the return value of `prompt`?
+It returns a string which I typed into the input.